cmu-delphi/covidcast-indicators/safegraph/DETAILS.md

 of CBGs in the county.
 In doing so, we make the simplifying assumption that each CBG contributes an iid observation to the county-level distribution.  `n` also serves as the sample size.

+## API Key

+We access the Safegraph data using an AWS key-secret pair which is valid until June 15, 2021.
+The AWS credentials have been issued under
+@huisaddison's Safegraph Data Catalog account.